thebiggive/claimbot/Readme.md

 ### Manual local XML tests

 When the server is running, you can upload an XML file in a browser at [localhost:5665/LTS/](http://localhost:5665/LTS/).

+## Project structure

+We loosely follow Slim's directory structure for DI dependencies etc., which is relatively unopinionated, to match other TBG apps.
+We don't actually use Slim itself since there are no web routes.
+Like our other PHP apps we use several Symfony libraries, which tend to play well together.